 Conceived by a band of wealthy, white men who demanded freedom from Great Britain, America has developed into a multicultural, multiethnic community.
-And even as racist rallies
+And even as family separations

 , travel bans